Vikas0693/kudvenkat-AngularCrud/project-readme.md

     c.1)passing employeeForm to function : saveEmployee(employeeForm: NgForm)
     c.2)getting template reference in component using @ViewChild decorator d)*if we want some fields to be set to default value on reset we can pass object for those values like reset({name:'default',..}) etc
+Video 46: Problem : on resetting form data the values of employees that was saved gets null to reset
+    a)*this is bcoz of javascript referencing.
+To solve this use Object.assign method to copy object Video 47: Created Custom Filter Pipes.
+    a)But pipes should not be used for filter and sort data instead they should be used only to format data.Why? see video 48 Video 48: What is pure pipe